 - Systems: establish a master data feed which you update regularly for all of your SKUs.
 Request information from manufacturers or suppliers to backfill any missing data.
 Also, regularly request the category listing report in Seller Central.
 Use this report to compare your master data feed with any product data in your Seller account.

 Avoid experimenting with your listings data; if you list a product, assume it’s live and available for customers to purchase.
-Make sure every listing is priced accordingly, and inventory that you show to customers is actually available should customer orders come in.
-If you have to experiment, make 100% sure that you have zero quantity available at the end of your experiments, just so you don’t get burned by orders you can’t actually fulfill.
+Make sure every listing is priced accordingly, and inventory that you show to customers is actually available should orders come in.
+If you have to experiment, make 100% sure that you have zero quantity available at the end of your experiment, so you don’t get burned by orders you can’t fulfill.